starthief787/star2002/docs/daemon.md

 The daemon will read some environment variables on startup.

 `MINA_CLIENT_TRUSTLIST` is a comma-separated list of CIDR masks, for example `10.0.0.0/8,172.16.0.0/12,192.168.0.0/16` would allow any client on an RFC1918 private network to control the daemon.
 This list can be edited with `mina advanced client-trustlist` commands.

+`MINA_BP_PRIVKEY` is a block-producer key in Base58 format.
+One can produce this value by running `mina advanced dump-keypair --privkey-path /path/to/keys/block-producer.key` (assuming `/keys/block-producer.key` already exists) and then copying the `Private Key` value from the command output to `MINA_BP_PRIVKEY`.
+If either the `--block-producer-key` or `--block-producer-pubkey` flag is supplied, then said flag will used instead.
+If `MINA_BP_PRIVKEY` is not set and neither key-flag is used, then no block will be produced.
+Please note that the `--block-producer-key` flag is deprecated, and it is recommended to use `MINA_BP_PRIVKEY` instead.

 There are other environment variables, but they aren't documented yet.